Is Biochemistry on the DAT?

 Biochemistry is tested at a foundational level.
 The DAT does not require graduate-level biochemistry knowledge.
 However, students should be comfortable with:

-Questions often focus on conceptual understanding rather than detailed pathway memorization.
+Questions focus on conceptual understanding rather than detailed memorization of every intermediate and enzyme.

 Do You Need a Full Biochemistry Course for the DAT?